kobihanoch/Strong-Together-App/README.md

   week and optionally specify a notification time.
 - **Messages** stores subject/body along with sender and receiver identifiers.
-- **BlacklistedTokens** are used by the backend to invalidate JWTs after logout or password reset.
+- **Auth/Versioning** – The server employs **token versioning (CAS)** on the users table to invalidate tokens: bumping the `token_version` atomically invalidates all previously issued refresh/access tokens for that user without maintaining a blacklist table.

 > **Optimisations:** In version 3, indexes were added on the
 > foreign‑key columns (e.g. `workout_id`, `user_id`) and SQL views were